sksamuel/hoplite/README.md

 If you wish to add another format you can extend `Parser` and provide an instance of that implementation to the `ConfigLoader` via `withFileExtensionMapping`.

 That same function can be used to map non-default file extensions to an existing parser.
-For example, if you wish to have your config in files called `application.conf` but in yaml format, then you can register .conf with the Yaml parser like this:
+For example, if you wish to have your config in files called `application.data` but in yaml format, then you can register .data with the Yaml parser like this:

-`ConfigLoader().withFileExtensionMapping("conf", YamlParser)`
+`ConfigLoader().withFileExtensionMapping("data", YamlParser)`

 ## Cascading Config